skellis46/slipbox/improvisation and the threshold of the self.md

 Authentic movement has a therapeutic lineage [@starkswhitehouse-1999-authentic] and is now used variously as a 'mystical practice' [@adler-2015-mandorla p.218], as a method to create movement [e.g. @voris-2018-forming], and as a performance practice [e.g. @davis-2007-maya; @mcleod-2020-dance], all while maintaining its roots in therapy [e.g. @stromsted-2026-souls].
 It is not surprising that Jane Bacon describes authentic movement as a 'field of practices' [@bacon-2015-authentic p.205].

-Broadly speaking, somatic practices focus on internal bodily attunement, and an important aspect of such practices is that what the movement looks like is not important, and what it looks like reveals little of the complex internal experiences of the dancer [@ellis-2020-corporeal].
+Broadly speaking, somatic practices focus on internal bodily attunement, and an important aspect of such practices is that how the movement looks is not important, and what it looks like reveals little of the complex internal experiences of the dancer [@ellis-2020-corporeal].
 At times in our sessions it might even have appeared as if Katye and I were bordering on doing nothing.
 The irrelevance of how the dancing appears is one thing that separates most somatic practices from the conventional oculocentric ways in which artistic dance is codified, validated and imagined.

-Unlike the various instances or practices of authentic movement described above, the purpose or goal of our dancing was simply for the experience itself: it was autotelic.
-We were dancing without wanting anything from it, and it felt this way even as part of a small research activity funded as pump-priming for a larger yet-to-be-imagined project.
+Unlike the various instances or practices of authentic movement described above, the purpose or goal of our dancing was simply the experience itself: it was autotelic.
+We were dancing without wanting, and it felt this way even as part of a small research activity funded as pump-priming for a larger yet-to-be-imagined project.
 This autotelic practice, with deep intrinsic enjoyment in which 'this pleasure has no objective' [@erpenbeck-2018-go n.pag.], is a key characteristic of the dancing that Katye and I practiced for and with each other.
 We were not trying to make or find anything in particular.

 Given these aspects of the movement practice, I suspect that our version of authentic movement has more in common with body awareness practices characterised by Mehling et al. as emphasising 'non-judgmental "mindfulness"' [-@mehling-2011-body p.1]; for example Body Awareness Therapy, Feldenkrais, Alexander Method and Body-Oriented Psychotherapy [@mehling-2011-body].
 Although our authentic movement practice does not act as a proxy for all dancing, whether artistic, social or therapeutic, I assume that it intersects with many body-based practices, including various dance techniques, and is itself shaped by multiple practices.